 There are a variety of ways you can connect with our UUFLG community.
-You do not need to be a member of our Fellowship to participate in the activities and programs that we offer.
-We hope you’ll join us for the inspiration, fellowship and fun!
-Belonging through membership is the “frosting on the cake.”
+You do not need to be a member of our Fellowship to participate in the activities and programs we offer.
+We hope you’ll join us for inspiration, fellowship and fun!
+Belonging through membership is the “icing on the cake.”

 Sunday Service and Social Hour

 Each Sunday, immediately following the service, we meet on the deck – or inside, depending on the weather – to share conversation and beverages.
 Join us!